 Around five Spanish beaches are regularly ranked in the top 25 beaches in Europe and they are still one of the top reasons for visiting Spain.

-By definition, a great beach is one that gets you hooked and makes you hate the idea of leaving when your holiday is over, the kind of beach that elicits constant dreams and makes you plan to revisit even before the holiday tan is gone.
+By definition, a great beach is one that gets you hooked and makes you hate the idea of leaving when your holiday is over, the kind of beach that wants you to revisit even before your holiday tan has faded.

 Cala de Algaiarens - Menorca

 Cala Galdana Beach - Menorca